daisukeiot/OpenVINO-Toolkit-Setup/Container/README.md

 You may use pre-built images from my registry

 - If you just want to add your app, then you can `OpenVINOToolKit` image as your base image (FROM line)
-- If you would like to change some settings, you can still use `BaseOS` image and customize `Dockerfile-OpenVINO-ToolKit`
+- If you would like to change some settings, you can still use `BaseOS` image and customize `Dockerfile.OpenVINO-ToolKit`

 > [!IMPORTANT]
 > You may need to build your own CPU Extension library for your CPU